News & Research

 What AI Can See That Your Psychiatrist Can't: The Case for Daily Check-Ins

 A psychiatrist sees you for 15 minutes once a quarter.
 AI sees you every day.
-The patterns that predict relapse aren't visible in snapshot appointments.
+The patterns that predict relapse are not visible in snapshot appointments.

 AI-Led Check-InsMood Tracking